Seattle slams the door on Lynx's season, winning 92-71 to sweep WNBA semifinal series

 But thinking ahead didn’t make Sunday’s present any easier.
 Six players scored 25 or more points in a game and seven players led the team in scoring during the season.
 But Sunday the Lynx bench struggled, getting outscored 32-7.
 Seattle, the 2018 champion, will be going for a fourth title.

 Collier talked about how strange it will be to emerge from the bubble, not to see her teammates every day.
-She's already looking forward to next year.
+She’s already looking forward to 2021.

 “We can be really, really good,” she said.
 “We proved a lot of people wrong this year.
 We have a great base now.”